Hyalgan Side Effects

 Applies to sodium hyaluronate: injection gel/jelly, injection solution

-Along with its needed effects, sodium hyaluronate (the active ingredient contained in Hyalgan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by sodium hyaluronate (the active ingredient contained in Hyalgan).
+In the event that any of these side effects do occur, they may require medical attention.

 - Blue color or flushing or redness of skin